 - Secondly, the issuance of the long-awaited policy by the Chinese Ministry of Commerce on supporting electric vehicles (EV) via rail freight may inject new demand.
 In recent years, championing EV exports has become one of the China’s principal industrial strategies, with Europe being the targeted market.
 In the first semester of 2022, Chinese exports of electric vehicles to the EU increased by 125%, with Belgium and Slovenia being the primary destinations.
 In terms of value, China's share of EV imports to the EU market in the first semester of 2022 has increased to 28%, up from 13% in 2021.
 Obviously, the facilitation of Chinese EV exports to Russian and EU markets will mainly favour Westbound flows.

-- Thirdly, although there are emerging infrastructure projects on alternative rail connections, none are likely to prove to be a substitute for the Trans-Siberian route in the near future.
+- Thirdly, although there are emerging infrastructure projects on alternative rail connections, none are likely to prove to be a substitute for the Northern Corridor in the near future.
 For example, the Middle Corridor (Trans-Caspian Route) has seen substantial growth this year, due to the disruption caused by the war in Ukraine.
 However, its limited capacity suggests that the Middle Corridor is more likely to function as a complementary service.
 Particularly as the Chinese government, the essential actor in the early promotion of rail freight connections, is relatively quiet about the Middle Corridor.
 Today, China’s interest is focused on the resumed China-Kyrgyzstan-Uzbekistan railway (CKU) project, which is back in the spotlight with the signature of an agreement in Samarkand in September, after more than two decades of discussion.
 The project, which is to start construction in 2023, will bypass Russia and become the shortest rail link between China and Europe.
 Undoubtedly, this route could have significant long-term potential.
 However, political and economic challenges may hinder the implementation of this project.
 The interests of the three nations are not fully aligned.
 In addition, public opinion in the two Central Asian countries are sometimes reserved towards Chinese investment.